wilsonmar/mac-setup/README.md

 1. Switch to the Terminal by holding down the Command key and pressing Tab repeatedly until it rests on the Termial icon.

-<a name="PhasesOfInstallation"></a>

-## Phases of installation

-1. Download from GitHub mac-setup.sh automation script
-1. Edit settings in mac-setup.env (using textedit or VSCode)
-1. Install Homebrew and use it to install utilities Bash, Git, etc.
-1. Install and configure apps

 <a name="mac-setup.parms"></a>

 ### View mac-setup.sh parameters

 1. We want to upgrade Bash to the latest version.

-## secrets.sh

-The above list is from the <strong>secrets.sh</strong> file in your $HOME folder, which you edit to specify which port numbers and <strong>keywords to specify apps</strong> you want installed.

-   The file's name is suffixed with ".sh" because it is a runnable script that establishes memory variables for a <a href="#MainScript">Setup script</a> to reference.

 <a name="Homebrew"></a>